Navigation

 Segments at a Glance

-St. Jacob’s to Southampton (205km): The route commences in the village of St. Jacob’s, the heart of Ontario’s Mennonite country, and travels through rural areas featuring open farmland and close-tied communities towards the beach at Lake Huron.
-The terrain is mostly gravel roads with a couple of sections of unmaintained stuff, singletrack and rail trail of variable roughness to spice things up.
-Classic gravel grinding.
-This is the flattest section of the route, allowing riders to cover mileage more quickly.
+St. Jacob’s to Southampton (195km): The route commences in the village of St. Jacob’s, the heart of Ontario’s Mennonite country, and travels through rural areas featuring open farmland, big skies, and close-tied communities towards the sunny shores of Lake Huron, one of the Great Lakes.
+Along the way, the terrain comprises of predominantly good quality gravel roads with a couple of sections of singletrack and rail trail of variable roughness to spice things up.
+This is classic gravel grinding.
+This is the flattest and least arduous section of the route, allowing riders to cover mileage more quickly.
 However, a dreaded headwind can slow your progress on this section.

-Southampton to Thornbury (205km): Leaving the lakeside town of Southampton, it’s here where your undulating ride begins as you pass through Saugeen First Nations land.
-Wending east it’s a combination of smooth or bumpy gravel roads, disorderly non-serviced roads and forest trail as you ride through the little visited Georgian Bluffs and then onto the Bayview Escarpment.
-Plenty of viewpoints to be enjoyed.
-Well-maintained community trail takes you between Meaford and the sections terminus Thornbury.
+Southampton to Thornbury (200km): Leaving the lakeside town of Southampton, it’s here where your undulating riding begins as you pass through Saugeen First Nations territory.
+Moving east it’s a combination of smooth and bumpy gravel roads, disorderly non-serviced roads, and forest trail as you ride through the little visited and nature-cloaked Georgian Bluffs and then onto the hilly Bayview Escarpment with its widescreen views.
+You’ll pass through the well-serviced city of Owen Sound before a visit to the thundering Inglis Falls.
+A well-maintained community trail takes you between the town of Meaford and the terminus of the segment Thornbury.

-Thornbury to Mono Mills (256km): Time to get swallowed into the belly of the BT 700.
+Thornbury to Mono Mills (230km): Time to get swallowed into the belly of the Butter Tart.
 A beast of a climb takes you out of Thornbury where riders will then strike through the fetching Beaver Valley making use of an abundance of gravel and dirt roads and some rougher ‘no exit’ paths.
-One of the routes most white knuckled downhills brings riders into the charming village of Kimberly where praise-worthy butter tarts await.
-The route then strikes back north - there are dirt roads everywhere in this region but some may come away scared by the punchy climbs.
-Hardly a well-kept secret, the Blue Mountains still offers up gritty riding and big views.
-If you have the legs for it, hop into the Loree forest trail system for some fat-tire fun.
-Now we head back south for a section of the route that involves plenty of tough climbs on rougher (albeit beautiful) little used unmaintained roads and forest track.
-The punchy hills are a proving ground even for the most adept bikepackers.
-The unpaved bounty of Grey county and Dufferin county has earned a thumbs up from gravel geeks.
-Forest riding abounds in three provincial parks, with the glide through Mono Park being one of the prettiest sections of the trip.
+One of the routes most white-knuckled downhills brings riders into the charming village of Kimberly where praise-worthy butter tarts await at the iconic Kimberly General Store.
+From here, the Lower Valley road is a joy to ride, and don’t miss the opportunity to visit the photogenic Hogg’s Falls.
+The route then strikes back north following the path of the Escarpment- there are dirt roads everywhere in this region but some riders will emerge weary from the abundance of punchy climbs.
+A true highlight is the exhilarating trail riding through the verdant Kolapore Uplands.
+Now we head back south for arguably the most physically demanding section of the route that involves plenty of tough climbs on rougher (albeit beautiful) little used unmaintained roads and forest track.
+The unpaved bounty of Grey County and Dufferin County is on full display here.
+Forest riding abounds as you navigate four provincial parks, with the glide through Mono Provincial Park being one of the prettiest sections of the trip.
 Overall, this is by far the most rugged and hilliest section of the BT route.
 So plan your time accordingly.

-Mono Mills to St. Jacob’s (130km): For the most part, the final section of the BT 700 seesaws cyclists between trail and gravel roads.
-From the crossroads town of Mono Mills, the route enters the longest section of singletrack through the Glen Haffy Conservation area and Oak Ridges.
-These are generally not technical sections but can slow down the riding pace and be a bit tricky to navigate especially if riding at night and/or sleep deprived.
-There are also areas that can be overgrown in the summer so caution is needed and should be followed by a tick check.
-But the path is predominately downhill.
-What fallows some doubletrack fun in Palgrave forest is smooth, well-maintained rail trail as riders head west towards the finish line.
-But just when you thought the fun is over a final challenge awaits in form of heart-pumping vertical and tricky Bruce Trail into Forks of the Credit Provincial Park.
-A long stretch of flat, smooth rail trail brings riders to touristy Elora, home the mighty Elora gorge.
+Mono Mills to St. Jacob’s (132km): For the most part, the final section of the BT 700 oscillates between singletrack, rail trail, and gravel roads.
+The riding is not as demanding as the previous segment.
+From the crossroads town of Mono Mills, the route enters the longest section of singletrack through the Glen Haffy Conservation area and Oak Ridges moraine.
+These are generally not technical sections and the flow is generally on a downward slope, but can slow down the riding pace and be a bit tricky to navigate.
+Areas can be overgrown in the weed season, so caution is needed and a ride through the area should be followed by a tick check.
+What follows is some additional flowy singletrack fun in Palgrave Forest and Albion Hills Conservation Area.
+Riders are then awarded for their efforts with a long glide on the well-maintained, and flat, Elora Cataract Trail which heads west and towards the finish line.
+But just when you thought the fun was over a final challenge awaits in the form of some heart-pumping vertical and tricky terrain on the Bruce Trail into Forks of the Credit Provincial Park.
+A long additional stretch of flat, smooth rail trail brings riders across the imposing Belwood dam and into touristy Elora, home of the mighty Elora gorge.
+Along the way, a butter tart from the Belwood Country Market comes highly recommended.
 From here, it’s a mix of pavement and gravel for the return to St. Jacob’s, a heavenly welcome at the end of a butter tart pilgrimage.

 If you enjoyed your time on the BT 700 or other bikepacking routes on this site consider making a donation to help with future route development.